myriadrf/lc-website/introduction/index.rst

 banks via a cabled RF network, with reference clock distribution, control, and RF measurement.

-This is the current development focus and see :doc:`/developer/hardware/ci/index` for details.

 CI Platform Configuration and Test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Automated testing will be made possible via use of the `OsmoGSMTester`_ software.
 Test coverage will be extended over time as the project develops.

+This is the current development focus and see :doc:`/developer/software/ci/index` for details.

 Basic Service
 ^^^^^^^^^^^^^

-Upon completion of this phase it will be possible to provision subscribers, connect user equipment (handsets or other terminals) to the network and use this to transfer data.
+This stage has been completed and for details see the :doc:`/user/index`.

 Voice over LTE (VoLTE) Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^